 ASTM: D3418, D7426

-We also are equipped to perform UL94 testing, both vertical (UL94V) and horizontal (UL94HB) burn methods, with capability to cast bars at 3 and 6 mm. *NOTE* ResinLab is not a certified test laboratory, and UL certifications cannot be provided by ResinLab.
-This test provides data that support the pursuit of certification.
+We also are equipped to perform UL94 testing, both vertical (UL94V) and horizontal (UL94HB) burn methods, with capability to cast bars at 3 and 6 mm.
+Please note that ResinLab is not a certified test laboratory, and UL certifications cannot be provided by ResinLab.
+These tests provides data that support the pursuit of certification.

-Our Nicolet iS10 Attenuated Total Reflection Fourier Transform Infared Spectrometer (ATR-FTIR) generates a fingerprint of a sample’s chemical functional groups by measuring samples in a variety of forms, then using an ATR attachment for non-destructive analysis.
+Our Nicolet iS10 Attenuated Total Reflection Fourier Transform Infared Spectrometer (ATR-FTIR) generates a fingerprint of a sample’s chemical functional groups.
+The ATR attachment enables non-destructive analysis of the sample.

 Our Instron 3369 Universal Tester measures a wide variety of properties across a full spectrum of materials including plastics, metals, ceramics, textiles, adhesives, elastomers, foams, and more.
-We also have an Instron 3119-615 Environmental Chamber with a temperature range of -100 to +350 °C. It is designed to be tall enough to allow for tensile testing of materials with a significant elongation to break.
+We also have an Instron 3119-615 Environmental Chamber with a temperature range of -100 to +350 °C. It is tall enough to allow for tensile testing of materials with a significant elongation to break.

 ASTM: D903, D1876, D695, D1002, D3163, D638, D790, D624

 We also have Shore Durometers in the D, A, and OO scales available to measure material hardness.

 Our Jandel RM3000 is a 4-point probe that can measure electrical properties of both thin film and bulk materials, including electrically conductive adhesives.

 It can be used for characterization of the electrical resistivity (conductivity):